schnorea/Simple-Project-Box/README.md

 ```

 This creates a box with outside dimensions of 200 x 100 x 48 millimeters.

+The tool will maximize the use of cardboard and minimize the 3D printing to be done.

+If the box is to large and it can't layout the either the sides or top and bottom on two seperat pages, the program will terminate with an Error.
+The end caps STLs will still be created.
 ```
 usage: makebox.py [-h] [--ct CT] [--sd SD] [--bt BT] dimensions